First Nations Collaboration

 FOSTERING LEADERSHIP THE LAND HAS ALWAYS KNOWN

-First Nations communities have always been the most careful observers of country — tracking seasonal change, reading landscape, understanding water in ways that take generations to develop.
+First Nations communities have always been the most careful observers of community, tracking seasonal change, reading landscape, understanding water in ways that take generations to develop.
 Engineering needs that knowledge.
-Building capacity for First Nations youth in Earth and Environment engineering is about creating the conditions for a more grounded, more connected, and ultimately more effective profession — one where the people who know country best have the tools to shape how it is managed.
+Building capacity for First Nations youth in Earth and Environment engineering is about creating the conditions for a more grounded, more connected, and ultimately more effective profession where the people who know community best have the tools to shape how it is managed.

 - Strengthening community skills and knowledge through training and tools that stay local, supporting soft determined planning and long-term stewardship.